Proto:Sonic the Hedgehog 3

 |Hidden Palace (Special Stage Ring)||005BFC:1701|

-Each level can be played through the level select.
+Each level can be played through the level selection.
 Lava Reef, Sky Sanctuary, and Death Egg are accessible using the first, second, and third 2P VS options respectively, while The Doomsday uses the Sound Test option.
 The gumball machine bonus stage can be played by selecting "Bonus".
 "ID 0D" can be accessed by selecting Angel Island Act 1 and 2.
 Lava Reef Act 3 and Hidden Palace can be played by selecting Hydrocity.
 Finally, the Death Egg final boss and Hidden Palace (Special Stage Ring) can be accessed through Marble Garden Act 1 and 2.